amdla/OchronaDanychProj/README.md

 ### Prerequisites

-Just run `pip install -r requirements.txt` and get everything installed.
-You also need Docker installed on your machine.
+#### To run the application, you need the following software installed on your system:

+1. Docker
+2. Python3
+3. pip

 ### Setup